How to use Classdojo

 - Update their Account Settings, which includes their basic information, login details, and language preference.

 Some teachers use CassDojo as an online teaching tool.
 For example, teachers can address a parent’s concern about homework or share a video about an assignment.
-Meanwhile, parents can play the videos to their child for assignment review or to assist with homework.
+More specifically, parents can play videos within the app for their child to review assignments or to assist with homework.

 - Record up to 8-minutes in video lessons